 The news isn’t all bad — ballast regulations have been incredibly successful in reducing the introduction of non-native species from transoceanic ships.
-Likewise, projects designed to stop the spread of Asian carp in the U.S. and Canada continue to effectively prevent their establishment in the Great Lakes, such as the electric barrier on the Chicago Sanitary and Ship Canal.
+Likewise, projects designed to stop the spread of invasive carp in the U.S. and Canada continue to effectively prevent their establishment in the Great Lakes, such as the electric barrier on the Chicago Sanitary and Ship Canal.
 These initiatives, along with other binational efforts including early detection and rapid response programs, have been crucial in preventing the introduction of new nonindigenous species.

 Despite these best efforts, new species are still being introduced to the Great Lakes through various pathways, albeit at a much slower rate in recent years.
 As of 2019, recently documented invaders included three nonnative zooplankton species (Thermocyclops crassus, Diaphansosoma fluviatile and Mesocyclops pehpeiensis), Mesocyclops pehpeiensis is presumed to have been introduced as a hitchhiker on ornamental aquatic plants from the southern U.S., and while it is unknown how the other two species arrived, they are unlikely to have been introduced via transoceanic ballast given they were all previously reported from the southern United States.